 As the state motto says, crescit eundo (it grows as it goes).
 It’s legal to grow industrial hemp in New Mexico, so that means CBD goes.

+Qualifying patients registered with the state’s medical cannabis program can buy marijuana-derived CBD at a dispensary, too.
 Under New Mexico law, Native American tribes determine their hemp regulations.
 So, CBD may or may not be legal on reservations.

 New Mexico CBD Laws At A Glance